rodzadra/yii2-geolocation/README.md

 provider: (string)

-'geoplugin' or 'freegeoip; default to 'geoplugin';
+- 'geoplugin' or 'freegeoip; default to 'geoplugin';

 (the return) format: (string)

-For Geoplugin, you have 3 formats: 'php', 'json' or 'xml'; default to 'php'
+- For Geoplugin, you have 3 formats: 'php', 'json' or 'xml'; default to 'php'.

-For freegeoup, you have 3 formats: 'csv', 'json' or 'xml'; default to 'json'.
+- For freegeoup, you have 3 formats: 'csv', 'json' or 'xml'; default to 'json'.

 unserialize: (boolean)

-This param make the use of the PHP unserialize() when using the 'php' format;
+- This param make the use of the PHP unserialize() when using the 'php' format;

 ```